AmitKumarDas/Decisions/blogs/oep/maya_ops.md

   Store        map[string]string
 }

+// BaseOpsOption is a custom function that
-type BaseOpsOption func(*BaseOps)
+// abstracts building the BaseOps instance type BaseOpsOption func(*BaseOps)

-func New(opts ...BaseOpsOption) *BaseOps {
+// New returns a new instance of BaseOps func New(opts ...BaseOpsOption) *BaseOps {
   b := &BaseOps{}
   for _, o := range opts {